SakibFakir69/Ride-share-backend/README.md

 🚀 Ride-Share Backend API
-Welcome to the Ride-Share Backend, a sleek and powerful API built with Node.js, Express, TypeScript, and MongoDB.
-Designed for riders, drivers, and admins, this backend fuels a seamless ride-sharing experience with secure, scalable, and modern APIs.
+Welcome to the Ride-Share Backend, a cutting-edge API powering a ride-sharing platform with Node.js, Express, TypeScript, and MongoDB.
+Designed for riders, drivers, and admins, this backend delivers secure, scalable, and intuitive APIs for a seamless ride-sharing experience.

-🔗 API Endpoints
-🚴‍♂️ Rider APIs

-Method
-Endpoint
-Description
-Body/Params

-POST
-/api/ride-share/ride/request
-Request a new ride
-{ pickupLocation, destinationLocation }

-PATCH
-/api/ride-share/ride/:id/status
-Update ride status
-rideId (param)

-GET
-/api/ride-share/ride/me
-View ride history
--

-Example: PATCH /api/ride-share/ride/688a2f009fe200d6c9e5b1ba/status
-🚗 Driver APIs

-Method
-Endpoint
-Description

-PATCH
-/api/ride-share/drivers/request
-Accept/Reject ride requests

-GET
-/api/ride-share/driver/earning
-View earnings history

-PATCH
-/api/ride-share/drivers/ride/status
-Update ride status

-PATCH
-/api/ride-share/drivers/online-status
-Toggle online/offline status

-👩‍💼 Admin APIs

-Method
-Endpoint
-Description

-GET
-/api/ride-share/admin/users
-List all users (TBD)

-PATCH
-/api/ride-share/admin/ride/:id
-Manage ride details (TBD)

-GET
-/api/ride-share/admin/analytics
-Platform analytics (TBD)